-08 May Great Lakes Breast Cancer Symposium includes ILC, Advocates
+08 May Great Lakes Breast Cancer Symposium: Video interviews with researchers, Advocates

 The Great Lakes Breast Cancer Symposium (GLBCS) was held May 2 – 4th, 2019 in Columbus Ohio.
 Three lobular advocates and steering committee members from LBCA participated in the symposium, which included several presentations on lobular breast cancer.